 Utilities typically use IoT and similar technologies to gather the data required for this type of analysis.
 This requires teams of data scientists and others who can use technology to extract the value that lies within their data.
 That level of tech talent can be hard to find, so many utilities prefer to upskill existing workers.
 Depending on the training program, this also equips employees to support initiatives to improve the utility’s capacities in edge computing, cloud computing and other technologies.

 Once the tech stack and team have been assembled, AI-enabled platforms let utilities monitor pH levels, turbidity, contaminants and other quality parameters in real time.
-Utilities can also analyze sensor data to detect anomalies, trigger alerts and guide corrective actions to maintain safe and clean water supplies.
+Utilities AI can also analyze sensor data to detect anomalies, trigger alerts and guide corrective actions to maintain safe and clean water supplies.

 Digital twins of water infrastructure combine AI, Internet of Things (IoT), edge computing, cloud computing and other technologies to enable predictive maintenance.